 In an injured state, you have to treat yourself like a beginner.
-Throw any workouts you were doing prior to the accident out the window and start over with a beginner program.
+Throw any workouts you were doing before the accident out and start over with a beginner program.
 This may be too easy for you at first, but the goal is not to jump right into smoke sessions after rehabbing an injury.
 The goal is to rebuild the foundation that you lost.

-When you finish a few months of rebuilding your base, start working on the basic Army PFT (pushups, sit-ups, two-mile run).
+When you finish a few months of rebuilding your base, start working on the basic Army PFT (push-ups, sit-ups, two-mile run).
 You have to ace this to get to the training for Army SF.
-Check out the Army SF Workout available once you are good to go on a high scoring PFT.
+Check out the Army SF Workout available once you are good to go on a high-scoring physical fitness test.

-Check out these links to help you get moving again:
+Check out this link to help you get moving again: